lanterndata/docs/03-migrate/04-pinecone.md

-# Migrate from pinecone to Lantern Cloud
+# Migrate from Pinecone to Lantern Cloud

 This guide assumes that you are using Pinecone, and that you want to use Lantern Cloud instead.